-The developed areas will be surrounded by 170-foot fuel modification zones, which will be maintained by the Esperance Hills Homeowners' Association (HOA).
+The developed areas will be surrounded by minimum 170-foot fuel modification zones, which will be maintained by the Esperance Hills Homeowners' Association (HOA).
 The first 20 feet of each zone will be a non-combustible construction zone located on the lot (Zone A).
 The second 50 feet will be an irrigated zone (Zone B) that is planted with drought-tolerant, deep-rooted, moisture-retentive material.
 The third 50 feet will be a dry zone characterized by a 50% thinning of native shrubs (Zone C).
 The fourth zone is a dry zone with 30% thinning of native shrubs (Zone D).
+Fuel modification zones have been increased where lots are located at the top of slopes to as much as 215 feet, on the southeast portion of Planning Area 1, as prescribed by OCFA guidelines.

 Portions of Blue Mud Canyon will be a non-native vegetation removal zone where the non-native brush and other plants will be removed periodically to promote the regeneration of native plants such as the black walnut tree.
-In addition, another fire break zone will be installed, subject to Orange County Fire Authority (OCFA) approval, near the southwestern edge of the property, running in a north/south direction to further protect surrounding neighborhoods.
+In addition, a 300-footanother fire break zone will be installed, subject to Orange County Fire Authority (OCFA) approval, in the eastern portion of Blue Mud Canyon, near the southwestern edge of the property, running in a north/south direction to further protect surrounding neighborhoods, and a temporary 100-foot fire break zone will be installed and maintained at the western boundary of Blue Mud Canyon to protect the emergency access road until the Cielo Vista project is constructed.
 Other fire break areas may be designed to the northwest to facilitate fire protection for the western portion of the Project and the neighborhoods to the west and southwest.
 The fuel modification areas and the fire break areas will be maintained by the HOA.